In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 Pursuant to Fla.
 Stat. § 474.211, the Department of Business and Professional Regulation must renew a license upon receipt of the renewal application and fee and an affidavit of compliance with continuing education requirements set by rule of the board.
 The department must adopt rules establishing a procedure for the biennial renewal of licenses.
 The board may by rule prescribe continuing education, not to exceed 30 hours biennially, as a condition for renewal of a license or certificate.

 Pursuant to Fla.
-Stat. § 474.2125, the board must adopt rules providing for the issuance of a temporary license to a licensed veterinarian of another state for the purpose of enabling her or him to provide veterinary medical services in Florida for the animals of a specific owner or, as may be needed in an emergency, for the animals of multiple owners, provided the applicant would qualify for licensure by endorsement.
-Temporary license is not valid for more than 30 days after its issuance, and no license must cover more than the treatment of the animals of one owner except in an emergency.
+Stat. § 474.2125, the board must adopt rules providing for the issuance of a temporary license to a licensed veterinarian of another state for the purpose of enabling her or him to provide veterinary medical services in this state for the animals of a specific owner or, as may be needed in an emergency as defined in s.
+252.34(4), for the animals of multiple owners, provided the applicant would qualify for licensure by endorsement under s.
+474.217.
+No temporary license shall be valid for more than 30 days after its issuance, and no license shall cover more than the treatment of the animals of one owner except in an emergency as defined in s.
+252.34(4).
 After the expiration of 30 days, a new license is required.

 Prohibitions and Penalties